Last Updated on July 25, 2021 by Grow with Bovees

 A more elaborate alternative is to espalier a row of apple, fig, or pear trees on a fence and use them as a screen.
 Planted very closely, their foliage creates a solid green wall during the growing season.

 Using plants—alone or in combination with a wall or fence—acts very well as an effective way to camouflage.
-A dense row of evergreens, such as; arborvitae, azalea, holly, or yew, will keep your compost location nicely hidden while providing a backdrop for ornamental plants on the other side.
+A dense row of evergreens, such as; arborvitae, azaleas or rhododendrons, holly, or yew, will keep your compost location nicely hidden while providing a backdrop for ornamental plants on the other side.

 Vines are useful, too, particularly fast-growing annual vines that can be easily persuaded to crawl over an open simple pile or storage heap and obscure it from view.
 Moonflower, morning glory, nasturtium, and sweet pea can transform an eyesore into a hill of colorful flowers, to say nothing of the aroma benefits!